Quantum-Press/Viewports/readme.txt

 Quantum Viewports is currently in **active Early Access**.
 The responsive style engine already works well with many Block Themes, but we are still gathering **real-world feedback** to ensure **broader compatibility across different themes and editor configurations**.

-If you encounter something unexpected – a great success story, a bug, or a theme setup that behaves differently – we would love to hear from you.
+If you encounter something unexpected.
+A great success story, a bug, or a theme setup that behaves differently, we would love to hear from you.
 Every report helps us shape a reliable and truly native solution for responsive Block Styles in the WordPress ecosystem.